jdbirla/JD_Stratus_Share/Oauth2_RBAC_Design.md

 # Oauth2_RBAC_Design

-I need some help for creating my new architecture for authentication and RBAC based authorization for my frontend to backend application. first i will give you project short description.
+Q: I need some help for creating my new architecture for authentication and RBAC based authorization for my frontend to backend application. first i will give you project short description.
 Frontend: Nextjs, react with BFF and calling rest apios via axios
 Backend: Springbot Java